Invited Choir Ensembles

 1. Applications and recordings must be submitted online by 11:59 pm (CDT), April 1 for College/University, and 11:59 pm (CDT), May 1 for Middle School/High School.

 2. Uploading recordings will take time.
-Start the upload process before 9 p.m. on your deadine date listed above.
+Start the upload process before 9 p.m. on your deadline date listed above.

-3. The printed application must include the signature of the head director with the permission of the school principal.
+3. The printed application must include the signature of the primary director with the permission of the school principal or the college/univerisity dean.

 4. The following ensembles are eligible for consideration: